Skip to content

 Frequently Asked Questions

-What is the UK passport photo size in pixels?
+What is the UK passport photo size in mm and pixels?

-At 300 DPI, the UK passport photo size is 413 × 531 pixels.
-For digital online applications through GOV.UK, HMPO requires a minimum of 600 × 750 pixels in JPEG format.
-Submit at the higher resolution where possible — it gives the automated checker more data to work with.
+HM Passport Office sets the printed UK passport photo size at 35 mm wide × 45 mm tall.
+At 300 DPI that is 413 × 531 pixels.
+For digital online applications through GOV.UK, HMPO instead requires a minimum of 600 × 750 pixels in JPEG format.
+HMPO is explicit that a printed photo must be produced at 35×45mm and not trimmed from a larger print.

-What background colour is required for a UK passport photo?
+What background colour does HM Passport Office require for a UK passport photo?

 How recent does a UK passport photo need to be?

-HMPO requires passport photos to have been taken within the last month.
-This is stricter than most countries (Canada and Australia allow 6 months).
-If your existing passport photo is more than a month old, take a new one.
+HM Passport Office requires the photo to have been taken within the last month.
+This is stricter than several other countries — Canada and Australia both allow photos up to 6 months old.
+If your existing photo is more than a month old, HMPO expects a new one.